-How To Manage Lumber Costs With Commercial Handyman Repair Services
+Managing Lumber Costs with Handyman Repair Services

 As we’re sure you know by now, the price of lumber skyrocketed upwards of 300% due to the pandemic.
-And, it’s not just lumber: everything from drywall to foam insulation and beyond is more expensive today than it was at the start of 2020.
+And it’s not just lumber: everything from drywall to foam insulation and beyond is more expensive today than it was at the start of 2020.
 Everyone in the trades is facing this crisis.
 So how can facility managers save on lumber costs with handyman repair services?

-The four best ways for the handyman repair industry to save on lumber costs are to reevaluate the materials, save scraps, recycle older projects, and to buy in bulk.
+The four best ways for the handyman repair industry to save on lumber costs are to reevaluate the materials, save scraps, recycle older projects, and buy in bulk.